 The expectation of future prices for coal depends upon many factors beyond our control.
 Met coal has been volatile commodity over the past ten years.
-Met coal prices were lower in 2023 compared to record highs achieved in 2022 from the impacts of the Russia and Ukraine war.
-The first half of 2023 saw Met coal index prices decline significantly as steel demand weakened, however, Met coal prices trended upwards in the second half of 2023 due to tight supply and port constraints in Australia.
 The demand and supply in the Met coal industry changes from time to time.
-There are no assurances that oversupply will not occur, that demand will not decrease or that overcapacity will not occur, which could cause declines in the prices of coal, which could have a material adverse effect on our financial condition and results of operations
+There are no assurances that oversupply will not occur, that demand will not decrease or that overcapacity will not occur, which could cause declines in the prices of coal, which could have a material adverse effect on our financial condition and results of operations.

 Access to international markets may be subject to ongoing interruptions and trade barriers due to policies and tariffs of individual countries.
 We may or may not be able to access alternate markets of our coal should interruptions or trade barriers occur in the future.
-An inability for metallurgical coal suppliers to access international markets would likely result in an oversupply of Met coal and may result in a decrease in prices and or the curtailment of production.
+An inability for Metcoal suppliers to access international markets would likely result in an oversupply of Met coal and may result in a decrease in prices and or the curtailment of production.